CanonicalLtd/maas-docs/en/manage-cli-common.md

     To commission a node it must have a status of 'New'.

-## Commission all nodes

-To commission all nodes in the 'Ready' state:
+To commission all nodes in the 'New' state:

 ```bash
 maas $PROFILE machines accept-all
 ```

+See [Commission nodes][commission-nodes].

 ## Acquire a node